India's top court lashes out at telecoms firms, says no re-evaluation of dues allowed

-NEW DELHI, March 18 (Reuters) - India's top court on Wednesday lashed out at mobile operators for self-assessing their outstanding telecoms dues, saying it amounted to a violation of the court orders.
+NEW DELHI, March 18 (Reuters) - India's top court on Wednesday lashed out at mobile phone operators for self-assessing their outstanding telecoms dues, saying it amounted to a violation of court orders.

-The Supreme Court also came down heavily on the federal telecoms department for allowing companies to re-assess what they owed to the government, saying its order in the matter was final.

-The court, however, said it was open to considering pleas seeking reasonable time for payment of the dues.

 The Supreme Court late last year upheld a demand by India's telecoms department that wireless carriers pay 920 billion Indian rupees ($12.4 billion) in overdue levies and interest.